mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size - Part One/index.md

 ---
 title: "Optimizing Binaries - How Does the Linker Help Reduce App Size?
-What are the different types of linking - Part 1"
+What are the different types of linking - Part One"
 date: 2023-07-04T15:04:27-05:00
 category: "Devtools"
 tags: ["Static Linking", "Dynamic Linking", "Static vs Dynamic Linking", ld, dyld, App Size]
 ShowToc: true
 description: "In this post I extract all the good chunks from Apple's fantastic session on linker and how it does things to reduce app size.
 I also discuss some of the difference between Compiler and Linker"
+aliases:
+- how-does-the-linker-help-reduce-app-size-part-1
 ---

 In the [previous post](https://mfaani.com/posts/devtools/optimizing-app-size/jargon/#a-big-final-program) we talked about a problem with the linker: Linking a single function from a library could link to the _entire_ library.
 This creates a lot of bloat.